mapattacker/python-timeseries/model.rst

 Agglomerative Clustering is a type of *hierarchical clustering* technique used to build clusters from bottom up.
 Divisive Clustering is the opposite method of building clusters from top down, which is not available in sklearn.
+This technique allows direct timeseries windows to be

 There are 3 steps to this clustering.